Do your students struggle with spelling? Sadly, a lot of Australian students do. Learning to spell is difficult.

 There are specific Direct Instruction programs for several aspects of literacy and numeracy.
 One such program that can help students learn to spell that is available in Australia is Spelling Mastery.

 The Spelling Mastery program has 6 levels (suitable for primary classes, and remedial secondary students).

 The first step is to place each student in the level that they are at.
 To do this, you simply give them a series of short placement tests, with 10 words in each.
 When they get 5 or more words wrong, then you put them in that level.

 You then follow a scripted lesson for just 15-20 minutes per day.

 Then, as students learn to spell, they progress through the levels.

-Here is a video of an Australian teacher talking about how her school uses Spelling Mastery to help students learn to spell.
+Here is a video of an Australian learning support teacher talking about how her school uses Spelling Mastery to help students learn to spell.

 Shaun Killian is an experienced teacher and principal with a passion for helping students to excel.
 He believes that assisting teachers to adopt evidence-based education is the best way to make this happen.
 Shaun is committed to bringing you practical advice based on solid research.